 “In my commitment to making the most of the investment, I am allocating £1 million into preventing crime, and I will ensure that every pound that goes into policing counts.
 I will work hard to guarantee the force delivers a service that keeps you safe, tackles and works to prevent crime and understands the community’s priorities.”

-The draft 2022/23 budget report is available to view via here as part of the second public consultation.
-Members of the public are once again invited to share their views on whether they support the PCC’s proposals via the consultation before 9am on Monday 24 January.
+The draft 2022/23 budget report is available to view here as part of the second public consultation.
+Members of the public are once again invited to share their views on whether they support the PCC’s proposals via this consultation before 9am on Monday 24 January.

 There is also the opportunity to submit questions regarding local policing and the budget through a Q&A session with the PCC and Chief Constable on Wednesday 12 January at 6pm via Facebook.